amzn/node-jose_aws-kms-extension/EXAMPLE.md

 ### Encryption

 1. Prepare encryption options with format as `compact`, header fields and cek as KMSSymmetricCEK object.
 2. Prepare encryption recipient with reference as `false`, and key as KMSSymmetricKey object.
-Use same kms key to create KMSSymmetricCEK and KMSSymmetricKey.
+Use same KMS key to create KMSSymmetricCEK and KMSSymmetricKey.
 3. Use jose.JWE.createEncrypt method to encrypt jws payload.

 ```ts